 The Errol Linton Band

-Blending Chicago blues with the influences of Errol Linton's Jamaican heritage into an inspiring and intoxicating mix for this album launch special.
+Sweet vocals and stomping harmonica from Errol Linton as he leads his band to blend Chicago blues with the influences of his Jamaican heritage into an inspiring and intoxicating mix.

 ‘Britain, once a blues powerhouse, has several fascinating new talents.
 Most notable is Errol Linton’ Sunday Times